themelektaus/rpgmz-lighting-plugin/README.md

 ## Hints
 - There can only be one ambient light
+- Press and hold the right mouse button to use the eraser
 - Press and hold the middle mouse button for panning

 ## Plugin Commands / Script Calls
 Currently, there aren't any.

+## Known Issues
+- Slightly poorer quality when painting during overlay mode
+- Missing undo function

 ## Terms and Credits
 - Can be used in commercial games